KL-HH/linux-course/h5_Alice_and_Bob.md

 So...
 Now I got a key.
 There is now my public key to encrypt my messages later on (in the file, I think).

-Then let's exort the key
+Then let's exort the key to a file named karifoo.pub
 <img width="650" height="57" alt="image" src="https://github.com/user-attachments/assets/4a820482-906a-45d9-97a0-c9ec30d24920" />

 There is the public key